Looking to throw a hauntingly perfect Halloween party? Jen with Classycozmetics has 5 great tips that will have your guests saying “BOO!” in no time!

 The most important thing I've learned is that everyone wants a hostess that isn't stressed, that is present and not distracted by a million things.
 People feel so much more at ease when you can greet them, chat and laugh with them, can even EAT with them.
 And guess what?
 YOU will be happier too!
 Have you ever not eaten at your own party?
 I have, and being a food girl, I was devastated.
 Being busy and hangry is a terrible combo.
 Basically, be prepared.
 Have a few backup plans if things don't go quite right and then shrug at anything you can't control.

-To thank my guests, I love having door prizes, a prize for the winner of any games we play and then a best costume prize.
+To thank my guests, I love having door prizes – a prize for the winner of any games we play and then the best costume prize.
 Everyone puts their name in a bowl for the door prize, easy peasy.
 There's usually a jar full of candy corn where the closest guess gets the prize.
-Everyone votes for best costume.
+Everyone votes for the best costume.
 I learn from every single event I throw from my mistakes so I'm glad that I make them.
 It makes me that much more prepared and excited for the next one.

 Want more Halloween tips?